Red-3D/LW-board-converter/README.md

 # [LogicWorld](https://logicworld.net/) board converter
-A simple commandline tool for converting Logic World boards
+A simple tool for converting Logic World boards
 Thanks a lot to:
 * DayDun for reverse engineering the file format
 * jrnvnjk for helping me debug some issues